unifiedjs/collective/permissions.md

 They are respectively owned by [**@wooorm**][wooorm] and [**@johno**][johno].
 The reason for this is that Spectrum allows one owner.

-It is optional for members of the unified collective to be present on Spectrum.
-Members without a presence are disregarded in this section.
+Members are not required to participate on Spectrum.

-Active members of the MDX team that are present on Spectrum, are marked as team members in the `mdx` community.
+Members of the MDX team that participate on Spectrum, are marked as team members in the `mdx` community.

-Active members of other teams that are present on Spectrum, are marked as team members in the `unified` community.
+Members of other teams that participate on Spectrum, are marked as team members in the `unified` community.

 ## OpenCollective

 The `unified` collective on [OpenCollective][] is governed by the collective.

+Maintainers of the collective core team are **admins** of the Collective.
-Core collective team members are admins of the Collective.
+Maintainers of the collective moderation team are **core contributors** of the Collective.
-Moderation collective team members are marked as core contributors.

-It is required for members of the core and moderation collective teams to be listed on OpenCollective.
+Maintainers of collective teams are required to be listed on OpenCollective.

 ## Twitter